sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 TensorFlow Models Installation
 ------------------------------

-Now that you have installed TensorFlow, it is time to install the models used b TesnorFlow to do it's magic.
+Now that you have installed TensorFlow, it is time to install the models used by TensorFlow to do its magic.

 Install Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~